ahsanullah-ansari/Intelligent-Concrete-Strength-Prediction-System/README.md

 ## 3. Performance Analysis

-The model was trained on a 70/15/15 split (train/val/test) with the following setup:
+The model is trained on a 70/15/15 split (train/val/test) with the following setup:

 - **Loss Function**: MSE Loss
 - **Optimizer**: Adam (lr=0.0005, weight_decay=0.001)